 A clinical trial is a form of human research designed to find out the effects of an intervention, including a treatment or diagnostic procedure.
 A clinical trial can involve testing, eg a drug, a device, a surgical or other therapeutic procedure, a preventative procedure or a diagnostic procedure.
 The Sydney Local Health District (SLHD) HREC – RPAH is certified under the National Mutual Acceptance scheme to review all phases of clinical trials (phase 0.
 I, II, III and IV).
+However, Early Phase Clinical Trials (studies up to but not including Phase II or with a Phase I component) must be submitted to Bellberry HREC, who have been appointed under the NSW Health Early Phase Clinical Trial Scheme to review adult EPCT applications that will be conducted at NSW Public Health Organisation institutions.

 1. COMPLETING THE HUMAN RESEARCH ETHICS APPLICATION (HREA) FORM